Shikimate O-hydroxycinnamoyltransferase

-Thus, the two substrates of this enzyme are 4-coumaroyl-CoA and shikimate, whereas its two products are CoA and 4-coumaroylshikimate.
+The two substrates of this enzyme characterised from rye are shikimic acid and coumaroyl-CoA.
+Its products are 4-coumaroylshikimic acid and coenzyme A.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is 4-coumaroyl-CoA:shikimate O-(hydroxycinnamoyl)transferase.
 This enzyme is also called shikimate hydroxycinnamoyltransferase.
 This enzyme participates in phenylpropanoid biosynthesis.